guvkon/postman_helper/README.md

 # Postman Helper

 ## Description
-Tool which adds some helpful functions to test JSON responses.
+Tool which adds some helpful functions to test JSON responses in Postman/Newman.

 ## How to Use?
 Copy contents of `/dist/postman_helper.min.js` and add as a global variable to Postman (e.g. `postman_helper`).
 Then use it like so: